38.1 Degrees C To F

 °C = (°F - 32) × 5/9

-This allows for bidirectional conversion between the two scales, facilitating seamless transition between them based on the need and context But it adds up..
+This allows for bidirectional conversion between the two scales, facilitating seamless transition between them based on the need and context It's one of those things that adds up.
+That's the whole idea..

 Frequently Asked Questions (FAQ)